jfmartinz/ResourceHub/Programming Languages/Prolog/readme.md

   </tr>
   <tr>
     <td><a href="http://www.reddit.com/r/prolog">Reddit Prolog</a></td>
-    <td>A subreddit dedicated to Logic Programming and Prolog, where users share resources, ask questions, and discuss topics related to Prolog.</td>
+    <td>A subreddit dedicated to Logic Programming and Prolog, where users share resources, ask questions and discuss topics related to Prolog.</td>
   </tr>
 </table>

-### Additional Prolog Resources
+### Additional Resources

 > A collection of additional resources to further explore Prolog programming.